google-site-verification=TrBIy1aitp5MJozlpTVnqor2pnXR-8-VC7FT_Vf5onY

 A BBQ thermometer is a tool used to measure the temperature of food being cooked on a barbecue grill or smoker.
 It helps ensure that the meat is cooked to a safe temperature, and can also help achieve the desired level of doneness.

-BBQ thermometers come in a variety of types, including analog and digital models, and can be used for both meat and ambient temperature readings.
+BBQ thermometers come in various types, including analog and digital models.
+They can be used for both meat and ambient temperature readings.
 Some thermometers can even be connected to a smartphone app for remote monitoring and alerts.
 Using a BBQ thermometer can help improve the quality and safety of your barbecue cooking.

 Why Barbecue Cooking Needs Special Attention